chin123/qencrypt/README.md

 ![Main Interface of qencrypt windows](screenshots/windowsscreen.png)

+#Building
+1. Assuming you have go installed and have set your GOPATH, run:
+`go get github.com/chin123/qencrypt`
+2. Change into the qencrypt directory.
+3. Run `go build`

 #Usage

 1. Open a file which you want to encrypt or decrypt using the 'Open' button.